A Guide to InsuranceSave as Favorite

 - First, try to negotiate yourself.
 Call the insurance plan representative or the managed care patient representative and explain your request and your reason for making it.

 - Call in the troops.
-Depending on how your insurance is administered, it may be possible to appeal and get a denial overturned just by working with your company's benefits manager or a representative in Human Resources.
+Depending on how your insurance is administered, it may be possible to appeal and get a denial overturned just by working with your company’s benefits manager or a representative in the human resources department.